unioslo/zabbix-cli/docs/manual.rst

 * Linux/Unix
 * Python 2.6 or 2.7
-* Python modules: ldap, request
+* Python modules: request

 Before you install Zabbix-CLI you have to install the software needed by this tool

 In systems using ``yum``, e.g. Centos, RHEL, ...::

-  yum install python-ldap python-requests
+  yum install python-requests

 In system using ``apt-get``, e.g. Debian, Ubuntu, ...::

-  apt-get install python-ldap python-requests
+  apt-get install python-requests

 If you are going to install from source, you need to install also these packages: ``python-dev(el), python-setuptools, git, make, python-docutils``